 The feeling of joy in my heart carried me back to a different Summer day, on the West Coast, near the ocean, June 26, 2015, to be exact.
 A day etched in poignant memory.
 When news hit the internet of the historic Supreme Court decision to legalize gay marriage across the nation, my knees folded towards the floor of my home office.
 Surrounded by paints and my creative intelligence, I felt a wave of goose bumps generously caress my skin as I mindfully spoke: “I’ve never felt this feeling of belonging before.”

-Obviously I had dramatized it through my obsession of Ariel’s famous anthem: “I don’t when, I don’t know, but I know something’s starting right now.
+Obviously I had dramatized it through my obsession of Ariel’s famous anthem: “I don’t know when, I don’t know, but I know something’s starting right now.
 Watch and you’ll see, someday I’ll be, part of your world.”

 One of the astounding qualities of the #harveyharveywedding (beside their hashtag) was the intention behind it—the flame which fueled the feeling, tone, and color of the celebration.
 During deliberations with yogi and officiant Ali Cramer the grooms were clear about honoring the profound wisdom and truth of three words: love is love.